Decay dynamics of $N\to \ell \pi $ and $N\to \ell \gamma$

-Recently in Ref. \cite{Dorsner:2022twk}, we considered the triple-leptoquark interactions for the proton decay modes that arise at the tree- and one-loop levels.
+Recently in Ref. \cite{Dorsner:2022twk}, we considered triple-leptoquark interactions for proton decay modes that arise at the tree- and one-loop levels.
 Despite the usual loop-suppression factor, we found that the one-loop level decay amplitudes are much more relevant than the tree-level ones for the proton decay signatures.
 In this study, it is essential that diquark coupling with the leptoquark can be generated by the penguin operator, as presented in Fig. \ref{Figpeng} .
 We consider three leptoquark mass eigenstates $S^Q$, $S^{Q^\prime}$ and $S^{Q^{\prime\prime}}$, where the superscripts denote the electric charges of each state, which satisfy $Q+Q^\prime+Q^{\prime\prime}=0$.
 The coupling $\lambda$ can be easily identified for each scenario as presented in Table~2.1 of Ref. \cite{Dorsner:2022twk}.
 The fermion numbers of the leptoquarks $S^Q$ and $S^{Q^\prime}$ are $F=0$ and $F=2$, respectively with the general Yukawa interactions

 in addition to the Yukawa couplings of $S^{Q^{\prime\prime}}$.
 In the above equations $\ell$ is a generic lepton, and $q$ and $q^\prime$ stand for two distinct quarks, with electric charges satisfying $Q=Q_q - Q_\ell$ and $Q^\prime=-Q_{q^\prime}-Q_\ell$.
 The colour and flavour indices are not explicitly written in Eq.~\eqref{eq:app-yuk}.